Friday, March 1, 2024

 or more joining in prayer for a concern

-outcome is that we can learn greater humility and patience--
+one possible outcome is that we can learn greater

-also ask for an increase of this important gift
+ask for an increase of this important gift (Gal.
+5:22).

-previous post that focuses on Julian’s guidance in light of
+a previous post that focuses on Julian’s guidance in light

-the world’s darkness.[39]
-Also below we conclude this
+of the world’s darkness.[39]
+Also below we offer

 one day at a time until better weather returns to the